turbot/guardrails-docs/docs/runbooks/troubleshooting/service-catalog-out-of-sync/index.md

 - Compare the actual configuration settings of the RDS instance with the parameter values in the TED stack.
 - Update the TED stack to align with the actual configuration of the RDS instance.

-## Step 3: Move the CloudFormation Stack from FAILED to UPDATE_COMPLETE
+## Step 3: Move the CloudFormation Stack from FAILED to COMPLETE

-- You may find that the CloudFormation Stack does not allow updates, with the **Update** button `grayed` out.
-Any changes attempted during this state will fail since the stack cannot be updated.
+- If the CloudFormation stack does not allow updates, and the **Update** button is `grayed` out, this indicates that the stack is in a state that prevents updates.
+Any changes attempted while in this state will fail.
-- Select the stack, select the `Stack action` dropdown button, and choose **Continue update rollback**.
+- To resolve this, select the stack, then select the **Stack actions** dropdown button, and choose **Continue update rollback**.
-- A new window titled **Continue update rollback** will pop up.
+- A new window titled **Continue update rollback** will appear.
-- Under the `Advanced Troubleshooting` section, select checkbox **HivePrimary** under `Resources to skip - optional`.
-This will skip the rollback operation on that resource.
+- Under the `Advanced Troubleshooting` section, check the box next to **HivePrimary** under `Resources to skip - optional`.
+This action will `skip` the rollback for that particular resource.

 ![Continue Update Rollback](/images/docs/guardrails/runbooks/troubleshooting/service-catalog-out-of-sync/continue-update-rollback.png)